 HSS Permissions Management

 If you need to assign different permissions to employees in your enterprise to access your HSS resources, IAM is a good choice for fine-grained permissions management.
-IAM provides identity authentication, permissions management, and access control, helping you secure the access to your cloud resources.
+IAM provides identity authentication, permissions management, and access control, helping you efficiently manage access to your cloud resources.

 With IAM, you can use your account to create IAM users for your employees, and assign permissions to the users to control their access to specific resource types.
 For example, some software developers in your enterprise need to use HSS resources but must not delete them or perform any high-risk operations.
 To achieve this result, you can create IAM users for the software developers and grant them only the permissions required for using HSS resources.